blagae/elisio/Elisio/README.md

 License
 ===

-Elisio is released under the AGPL, a strong copyleft license which still gives third parties considerable freedom to use the source code contained in this project.
+Elisio is released under the Affero General Public License (AGPL), a strong copyleft license which still gives third parties considerable freedom to use the source code contained in this project.
 If you are considering forking Elisio or using some of its algorithms, please check the license terms to make yourself acquainted with your rights and obligations.